last update 20 March 2013

 STAINDROP, OLD BRIGNALL AND BARNARD CASTLE

-DOWN TO YORK & SCARBOROUGH
+DOWN TO YORK

 3x grt grandfather Robert Procter Jnr 1794 - 1842 (48), was christened in St Mary, Barnard Castle, on 11 May 1794.
-He was described later as a chemyst, though more back-street than shopfront one thinks.
-He moved to York in the first half of the 1810s, and married Elizabeth Ashton (1801 - 1873 (72)) in All Saints (a posh church with hammer-beam ceilings in North St, York) in January 1819.
-Elizabeth was the daughter of Coachman John Ashton from Bubwith (near York).
-She had been christened in the beautiful old York church of St Olave in September 1801.
-She is buried with second husband George Kettlewell in St Mary, Haxby (just north of York).
+He must have moved to York around 1815.
+In 1819 when he got married, Robert was a parishioner of Holy Trinity, Mickelgate.
+He was described as a druggist / chemyst, though more back-street than shopfront one thinks - unlike his father he did not make it into any of the York commercial directories.
+He married Elizabeth Ashton (1801 - 1873 (72)) in All Saints (a lovely posh church with hammer-beam ceilings adorned with angels in North St, York) in January 1819.

 LINK TO MAP OF ROBERT PROCTER'S YORK